MKLab-ITI/pygrank/documentation/graph_filters.md

 ### <kbd>RecursiveGraphFilter</kbd> SymmetricAbsorbingRandomWalks

 Implementation of partial absorbing random walks for *Lambda = (1-alpha)/alpha diag(absorption vector)*.
-The constructor initializes the AbsorbingWalks filter parameters for appropriate parameter values.
-This can model PageRank but is in principle a generalization that allows custom absorption rates per node (when not given, these are I).
+The constructor initializes the symmetric random walk strategy for appropriate parameter values.

 Args:
  * *alpha:* Optional.
 (1-alpha)/alpha is the absorption rate of the random walk multiplied with individual node absorption rates.
 This is chosen to yield the same underlying meaning as PageRank (for which Lambda = alpha Diag(degrees) ) when the same parameter value alpha is chosen.
 Default is 0.5 to match the approach of [krasanakis2022fast], which uses absorption rate 1.
 Ideally, to set this parameter, refer to *AbsorbingWalks*.